Cwantic/Documentation/Python/design.md

 The **Design** mode is the part of the application dedicated to :

 - Design : model the piping, configure the settings
-- Loads : create several type of loads
+- Loads : create several types of loads
-- Review : review everything before launching the calculations
+- Review : review everything before launching the calculation
 - Analysis : analyze the piping

 >MetaPiping 2024 gives an access to **Design** and **Review**.